avatartwo/avatar2-examples/wisec21_nrf51_ble/README.md

 This example was developed as part of the tutorial on avatar2 presented at the ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec) 2021.
-The full video of the tutorial is avaible as VOD at *TBD*.
+The full video of the tutorial is avaible as [VOD on Youtube](https://www.youtube.com/watch?v=uyAPi663NP4&t=5707s).

 ### Purpose